 JR: I’m not at liberty to talk about what I’ve spoken [about] with anyone.
 I think the fact is, last summer, there was a picture released of Adam Rapoport

 SW: Wait, wait, I’m sorry, before we go onto Adam Rapoport I just want to clarify this, because I know the people involved and I know that in this particular instance, not to say that isn’t right to ever say something like that, but in that instance, I know that this person didn’t agree with your perspective on the situation.

-I was not told by [redacted name] that they were friends with Anthony Falco and that the photo was out of context.
+I was not told by that Roberta’s employee that they were friends with Anthony Falco and that the photo was out of context.
 Regardless, if a friend of Falco told me that an obviously and commonly racist post was out of context, it would not change my interpretation of the post, nor should it—no friend of Adam Rapoport’s could have changed the perception of his brownface photo, and you should not have given any breath to that argument, an argument that was designed to apologize for Anthony Falco by attempting to discredit me.

 I will ask you again, was that information that you received second-hand from Anthony Falco?

 Throughout the interview, there were comments from the audience begging you to stop interrupting me and expressing disappointment in your behavior.
 Here’s some examples of some comments made by viewers during the interview.
 Every single comment below was visible during the Instagram Live, and I think every single one is worth considering carefully:

 My public announcement that you were paid to work on Anthony Falco’s book and that you failed to disclose that payment did not change the sentiment toward your conduct in that interview: it validated what many were feeling and what many expressed during the interview itself.